AeroPress Review: What Makes It A Good Coffee And Espresso Maker?

 Value For Money – 4.5/5

-The AeroPress is very good value for money and an incredible budget coffee maker: it’s usually a bit more expensive than the most basic French press models, but it’s in the same price range as pour over coffee makers like the Kalita Wave.
+The AeroPress is very good value for money and an incredible budget coffee maker.
+It’s a bit more expensive than the cheapest French press models or the Hario V60, but it’s in the same price range as pour over coffee makers like the Kalita Wave.
 And it’s much more affordable than a Chemex or any drip coffee machine.
-Plus, the Aeropress is made in the US and not in China, you can expect it to be durable, reliable and built to last.
-You do have to buy paper filters, but they are very cheap.
-Or you can always invest in an Ameuus reusable metal filter, if you prefer, which also allows coffee oils to make it into the final cup (3).
+Plus, the Aeropress is made in the US and not in China, so you can expect it to be durable and reliable.